 Water Management - Almaden with KP has developed a comprehensive 2014 water management strategy including the commencement of a hydrometric and climate monitoring program, and the drilling of water measurement wells.
-Studies into regional weather patterns suggest that the Ixtaca mine plan will not require water from local aquifers, with the latest modelling indicating that management of rainfall and runoff from within the project area will provide sufficient water for continuous operations.
+The latest modelling using regional weather patterns suggest that management of rainfall and runoff from within the project area will provide sufficient water for continuous operations for the Ixtaca mine plan.
 Currently local communities use existing water supplies that come from natural springs located at higher elevations and upstream of the Ixtaca deposit.
 Stream flow upstream of the project will be either diverted around or collected, potentially creating a new fresh water supply source for local use, or used for mining and milling processes and before any would be discharged it would be treated to meet environmental guidelines.

-Management of Rock - The limestone host rock, which will constitute much of the waste rock of the project, has a high buffering capacity.
+Management of Rock - The limestone host rock, which constitutes approximately 1/3 of the total waste rock has buffering capacity.
 Static geochemical testing is currently underway to characterize this further.